-- Well-developed, centerpiece strength; may be used as a centerpiece in an intervention/action plan. - Child/youth has a strong ability to adjust to changes and transitions. - 1 Identified and useful strength.
+Well-developed, centerpiece strength; may be used as a centerpiece in an intervention/action plan.
+Child (usuth has a streng shilitude adjust to sharpes and transitions)

+Child/youth has a strong ability to adjust to changes and transitions.

+- Identified and useful strength.
 Strength will be used, maintained, or built upon as part of the plan.
-May require some effort to develop strength into a centerpiece strength. - Child/youth can adjust to changes and transitions; when challenged, the child/youth is successful with caregiver support. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
-Identified but not useful. - Much of the time, child/youth has difficulties adjusting to changes and transitions even with caregiver support. - An area in which no current strength is identified; efforts may be recommended to develop a strength in this area. - Most of the time, child/youth has difficulties coping with changes and transitions.
+May require some effort to develop strength into a centerpiece strength.
+Child/youth can adjust to changes and transitions; when challenged, the child/youth is successful with caregiver support. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
+Identified but not useful.

+Much of the time, child/youth has difficulties adjusting to changes and transitions even with caregiver support.

+3 An area in which no current strength is identified; efforts may be recommended to develop a strength in this area.

+Most of the time, child/youth has difficulties coping with changes and transitions.
 Adults are minimally able to impact child/youth's difficulties in this area.